The Astrophysical Journal

 Dartmouth Digital Commons Citation

 Polomski, Elisha; Vennes, Stephane; Thorstensen, John R.; Mathioudakis, Mihalis; and Falco, Emilio E., "Faint Sources in the EUVE Survey: Identification of White Dwarfs, Active Late‐Type Stars, and Galactic Nuclei" (1997).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 2289.